Web-ECS/do-serialization/README.md

-# Data-oriented Serialization for SoA/AoS
+# Data-oriented Serialization for SoA/AoA

-A zero-dependency serialization library for data-oriented design structures like SoA (Structure of Arrays) and AoS (Array of Structures).
+A zero-dependency serialization library for data-oriented design structures like SoA (Structure of Arrays) and AoA (Array of Arrays).

 ## Features